Scheduled Events

 Unsupported Intervals

 Hour- and minute-based intervals can only be integer divisors of 24 or 60, respectively.
-For example you cannot schedule an event to run every seven minutes as this does not divide precisely into sixty minutes.
-If it is absolutely critical that an unsupported interval is used, you should schedule the event with interval value of one (every hour or every minute) and decide within the microflow whether it should continue executing at that particular time.
+For example you cannot schedule an event to be run every seven minutes as this does not divide precisely into 60 minutes.
+If it is absolutely critical that an unsupported interval is used, you should schedule the event with interval value of one (every hour or every minute) and decide within the microflow whether it should continue at that particular time.

-Cleaning Up Completed Runs of Scheduled Events
+Cleaning Up Completed Scheduled Events

 Every time a scheduled event is run it produces an entry in the System.ProcessedQueueTask table in the database.
 Over time these accumulate and the table can grow large.
 Refer to the documentation on Cleaning Up Old Processed Tasks in Task Queue to learn how to remove processed entries.